fex01/transparency-information-dictionary/README.md

 <b id="f1">1</b>: Git as locally installed tool, not a platform like GitHub. [git-scm.com](https://git-scm.com) might be a good starting point to understand the difference und to find an installation for your OS. [↩](#a1)
 <b id="f2">2</b>: The newer v2 of [`docker-compose`](https://docs.docker.com/compose/) - now without the hyphen `-`.
 If you are using a current version of Docker Desktop than you are good to go.
 On Linux you might have to update manually.
 Relevant, because the old command `docker-compose` might have trouble with the environment variables or other untested side effects. [↩](#a2)
-<b id="f3">3</b>: Fixed by fixing the architecture used for the Python images: It can be quite fun (not really) to work with different architectures, for example if my personal development machine is running on Apple M1 Hardware (arm64), but Google Cloud Build is defaulting to x64 (amd64) images.
+<b id="f3">3</b>: **Problem** - discover ready/live status for gRPC services: Our gRPC services support ready/live status via [grpc health probe](https://github.com/grpc-ecosystem/grpc-health-probe), which works fine for Docker Desktops local Kubernetes cluster, but does not seem to work with GKE. **Fixed** by hardcoding the architecture used for the Python images: It can be quite fun (not really) to work with different architectures, for example if my personal development machine is running on Apple M1 Hardware (arm64), but Google Cloud Build is defaulting to x64 (amd64) images.
 This resulted in a wrong version of the gRPC Health Probe tool being installed when deployed via GKE, leading to only marginally helpful error messages...  [↩](#a3)
+<b id="f4">4</b>: **Problem**  - inter-pod communication: Communication to / from jaeger OpenTelemetry Collector, Jaeger backend, flask Frontend and our tid-service seem to work - but for reasons not understood the communication between our demonstrators gRPC service seems not to work. **Fixed** by taking the time to learn about Kubernetes architecture, especially about the function of control nodes, worker nodes, services and pods it becomes understandable why the first approach of trying to reach container via hostnames similar to the docker compose setup couldn't work and fixing it by making use of the variables populated by kubernetes.
+For example: `ACCOUNT_SERVICE_HOST` became `ACCOUNTSERVICE_SERVICE_HOST` to be populated by the **kubelet** demon with the IP address of the service resource connected with the relevant pod(s).
+For a short explanation have a look at [kubernetes.io](https://kubernetes.io/docs/concepts/services-networking/connect-applications-service/#environment-variables). [↩](#a4)
+<b id="f5">5</b>: Tested with [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/), version 1.22.12-gke.2300 on 3 e2-medium nodes [↩](#a5)
+<b id="f6">6</b>: For a kubernetes deployment use `kubectl get pods` to get the relevant pod name and `kubectl exec -it podname -- bash` to connect via bash shell. [↩](#a6)